 After the proceeds of the new loan are used to pay off your current mortgage and closing costs, you’ll receive the excess amount of cash in a lump sum.
 Let’s consider the example above where your home is worth $250,000, your mortgage balance is $100,000 and you have $150,000 equity in your home.
-If you’re in need of $30,000 in cash to help pay off your credit card debt, you can get a cash-out refinance for a total of $130,000 (the $100,000 you still owe on your home and the $30,000 you’d like in cash).
+If you’re in need of $30,000 in cash to help pay off your credit card debt, you can get a cash-out refinance for a total of $130,000 (the remaining $30,000 in cash).

 It is important to note that there are certain requirements you must meet before going this route.
 You may need to:

-- Have owned your home for at least a year
+- Have owned your home for at least 1 year

 - Hold a certain credit score